 As all workers are still working when the master finishes to send task i, the master chooses as receiver a worker which finishes processing the first, because this worker will also finish processing task i first, as we have homogeneous conditions.
-See Figure 9(a) for an example: the master chooses worker k as in iteration i - 1 it finishes before worker j and it can thus start computing task i + 1 earlier than worker j could do.
+See Figure 9(a) for an example: the master chooses worker k as in iteration i-1 it finishes before worker k and it can thus start computing task k and k are aller than worker k could do.